Online Data Migration from SQL Sources to FalkorDB

 CONTROL_PLANE_BIND(default0.0.0.0:3003)CONTROL_PLANE_REPO_ROOT(optional; repository root for manifest scan)CONTROL_PLANE_DATA_DIR(defaultcontrol-plane/data/)CONTROL_PLANE_UI_DIST(defaultcontrol-plane/ui/dist/)CONTROL_PLANE_API_KEY(optional bearer token requirement)

-Selected metrics API endpoints:
+Selected API endpoints:

 Notes: